realpython/python-guide/docs/writing/structure.rst

 can be somewhat misleading and needs to be clarified.

 In Python, everything is an object, and can be handled as such.
-This is what is meant when we say that, for example, functions are first-class objects.
+This is what is meant when we say, for example, that functions are first-class objects.
 Functions, classes, strings, and even types are objects in Python: like any objects, they have a type, they can be passed as function arguments, they may have methods and properties.
 In this understanding, Python is an